 Step 3: define mining

 In traditional fiat money systems, the controlling governments simply print money when needed.
 With cryptocurrencies, similar to the era when gold or silver backed traditional currencies, money isn't printed – it is discovered.
-Think mining for gold.
+Many coins are modeled after the principles behind mining for gold.
 Today, computers around the world ‘mine' for coins competing by working through blocks of calculations to discover them.

-People are sending cryptocurrencies to each other over the blockchain network all the time, but unless someone keeps a record of all these transactions, no-one would be able to keep track of who had paid what, when, where and to whom.
+People are sending cryptocurrencies to each other over the blockchain network all the time, but unless someone verifies that no one is cheating, these transactions may be can be copied.
 The blockchain network deals with this by collecting all of the transactions made during a set period into a list, called a "block."
-It's the miners' job to verify and confirm those transactions and write them into a general ledger viewable to the world.
+It's the miners' job to verify those transactions are legitimate and write them into a general ledger viewable to the world.